-During the fiscal year ending June 30, 2015, the District implemented the following standards:
+During the fiscal year ending June 30, 2016, the District implemented the following standards:

-GASB Statement No. 68 - Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
-The provisions of GASB Statement No. 68 are effective for financial statements beginning after June 15, 2014.
-The District has implemented the provisions of GASB Statement No. 68 in the current year.
+GASB Statement No. 72 - Fair Value Measurement and Application.
+The provisions of this statement are effective for financial statements for reporting periods beginning after June 15, 2015.
+The District has implemented the provisions of GASB Statement No. 72 in the current year.
 There was no effect on the District's accounting or financial reporting as a result of implementing this standard.